 Storytellers are typically built by hand using a coiling technique and local materials, including clay, plants and minerals (for pigmentation).
 This is then fired in an outdoor kiln.
 The colors are made by painting slips (clay thinned with water and colored by natural minerals) directly onto the figure.

 What is it?

 This Storyteller Figure is an example of a style of pottery figure, created to show the importance of family and storytelling within native communities.
 This version features a (grownup) seated figure, with two smaller figures (children) situated in the main figure's arm and lap.
 The figure is made of polychrome pottery that includes many earth-tone colors.
-The exact date of creation is uncertain, but it was almost certainly made after 1964, when this form developed, and has been with the DAM since 1997.
+We do not know the exact year that it was made, but it was probably in the mid- to late-1900s.
+It was likely made after 1964, when this form reintroduced, and has been with the DAM since 1997.

 Who made it?

 Josephine Arquero, a contemporary Cochiti Pueblo (New Mexico) artist, made this object.
 She was born in 1928 into a family of potters, including her mom, Damacia Cordero, and her sisters, Marth Arquero, Marie Laweka, and Gloria Herrera.
 Much of Josephine’s work demonstrates a simplified, yet clean and elegant approach, through smooth surfaces and bold lines.
 Her style is much like her mother’s, with a focus on storytellers, nacimientos (nativity scenes), and animals.